pconn/Bearded_CKMR/README.md

 The analysis itself, including sensitivities, is conducted in the R markdown file "CKMR_modeling.Rmd", calling TMB source code that is located in the /src directory.

-## Supplements

-We include several supplements relevant to our CKMR analysis in the /supplements folder.
-These include

-- Supplement_1.csv  This table gives locations and accession numbers of the bearded seal samples used in genotyping
-- Supplement_2.pdf  This file describes our DNA sampling protocols
-- Supplement_3.pdf  This document describes how the probabilities of grandparent-grandchild kin pairs were derived
-- Supplement_4.csv  This large table gives bearded seal genotypes.
-Each individual is represented by a row, while each 2 column pairs represents a different locus.
-For instance; L252.1 and L252.2 represent the two alleles found at locus 251.
-Possible alleles are 'A', 'B' and '0' (null)
-- Supplement_5.csv  This table provides sample information for each kin pair match